 The course developer and instructor, Dr. Dan Melnick, previously directed the federal government's Office of Applied Studies, which reports statistics for the Substance Abuse and Mental Health Services Administration.
 He also served as a Division Director for the National Science Foundation and as a Specialist in Federal Statistical Policy at the Congressional Research Service of the Library of Congress.
 The course is based on Dr. Melnick's latest book, Portrait of Health in the United States, published (expected January 2001) by Bernan Press.

 The 2014 update of the HTA 101: Introduction to Health Technology Assessment provides a comprehensive overview of the field, including ten chapters on such topics as fundamental concepts, primary data methods, integrative methods, economic analysis methods, and a variety of selected current issues, with hundreds of references and an extensive glossary.
 This resource is also available in pdf for downloading.

 Information Access for the Public Health Workforce project

-NICHSR and other NLM staff are participating with American Public Health Association (APHA), Association of Schools of Public Health (ASPH), Association of State and Territorial Health Officials (ASTHO), Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), National Association of County and City Health Officials (NACCHO), National Network of Libraries of Medicine (NN/LM), the Public Health Foundation (PHF) and the Society for Public Health Education (SOPHE) in an initiative designed to improve Information Access for the Public Health Workforce.
+NICHSR and other NLM staff are participating with American Public Health Association (APHA), Association of Schools and Programs of Public Health (ASPH), Association of State and Territorial Health Officials (ASTHO), Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), National Association of County and City Health Officials (NACCHO), National Network of Libraries of Medicine (NN/LM), the Public Health Foundation (PHF) and the Society for Public Health Education (SOPHE) in an initiative designed to improve Information Access for the Public Health Workforce.
 The Partners in Information Access for the Public Health Workforce Web site has tools for public health professionals and more information about the program.
-Related slides on public health information needs and public health informatics are also available.